This review is based on the opinion of coLanguage.

 • Reading: Interpret opinions, facts, and arguments

-• Grammar/Use: Apply grammar to formal and abstract subjects
+• Grammar / Use: Use grammar for formal and abstract subjects

 • Writing: Write structured arguments and formal emails